Pikara Stadium

 Pikara Stadium (Pikaraスタジアム) is a multi-purpose stadium in Marugame, Kagawa, Japan, formally called Kagawa Marugame Stadium.
 It is currently used mostly for football matches.
 The stadium holds 30,099 people.
 The stadium was built in 1997.

 It was formerly known as Kagawa Marugame Stadium.
 Since September 2015 it has been called Pikara Stadium for the naming rights.

+Events

+On 1 December 2024, Kochi United SC use this stadium for J3/JFL Playoff matches against YSCC Yokohama in first leg, due to renovation Kochi Haruno Athletic Stadium.